-The Alzheimer's Drug Discovery Foundation (ADDF) is an international nonprofit organization working to accelerate the discovery of drugs to prevent, treat and cure Alzheimer's disease, related dementias and cognitive aging.
-With headquarters in New York and funding opportunities for scientists around the globe, we strive to support the most diverse and promising research projects in the world.
+The Alzheimer's Drug Discovery Foundation is a New York-based nonprofit organization on a mission to accelerate the discovery of drugs to prevent, treat, and cure Alzheimer's disease.
+We strive to support the most diverse and promising research projects around the world.

 Many of our staff members have a direct connection to Alzheimer's disease and other dementias.
-These personal connections drive many of us forward and motivate us to work together to achieve our shared mission.
+These personal connections drive us forward and unite us to work together to achieve our shared mission.
 Current openings are below.

 Full-Time and Part-Time Positions

-The ADDF occasionally has a need for select volunteers in our NYC office.
-Computer literacy and a minimum commitment of eight hours per week is preferred.
-Volunteer opportunities at the ADDF are ideal for undergraduate and graduate student or retired professionals.
-If you are interested in joining the ADDF as a volunteer, please send your résumé and cover letter to email@example.com.
+We welcome volunteers in our New York offices.
+Computer literacy and a minimum commitment of eight hours per week are preferred.
+Volunteer opportunities at the ADDF are ideal for undergraduate and graduate students or retired professionals.
+If you are interested in joining the ADDF as a volunteer, please send a resume and cover letter to email@example.com.